four43/node-crisp-cache/README.md

 | `parseKey` | (Function) | Not required if `createKey` is omitted (in which case, the original function will receive no arguments besides callback). | Convert a cache key into an array of function arguments.
 This should be the inverse of `createKey` (`parseKey(createKey(key)) === key`).
 See: [Events](#events) |
 | `events` | (Object) | null | A list of callbacks for events, keyed by the event name.
 Ex. `{ fetch: function(fetchInfo) { console.log(fetchInfo.key); } }` will log each key that is fetched from the original data source. |
 | ... | | | All options accepted by the `CrispCache` constructor are also accepted by `CrispCache.wrap`.
 See `new CrispCache()` documentation.
+_Note: Underlying cache instance is exposed via Cache.wrap().\_cache_.
+Be careful with this as the keys are computed with the provided `createKey` function.
 ### CrispCache.getUsage()
 Returns some basic usage when using maxSize/LRU capabilities.